 A DOT Helmet May Not Be Completely Safe

-Certification by the Department of Transportation ("DOT"), while necessary for a helmet to be street-legal, says very little about how safe a helmet actually is.
-Many riders may be surprised to learn that a DOT rating simply indicates that a manufacturer believes that its helmet meets the basic DOT standards, without any requirement for actual testing of the helmet's effectiveness.
-In fact, studies by the DOT indicated that more than half of all "DOT certified" helmets actually failed DOT's lab tests (studies available at nhtsa.gov).
+Certification by the Department of Transportation (“DOT”), while necessary for a helmet to be street-legal, says very little about how safe a helmet actually is.
+Many riders may be surprised to learn that approved helmets with a DOT rating simply indicates that a manufacturer believes that its helmet meets DOT standards, without any requirement for actual testing of the helmet’s effectiveness.
+In fact, studies by the DOT indicated that more than half of all “DOT certified” helmets actually failed DOT’s lab tests (studies available at nhtsa.gov).